by Scott Mehl © Unofficial Royalty 2015

 Sarah spent the first eight years of her life living at Lowood House, the family home in Sunninghill, Berkshire, England.
 The family then moved to Dummer Down Farm in Hampshire, England which had been in the Ferguson family for several generations.
 As a child, Sarah and her family often spent summer weekends at Smith’s Lawn where her father played polo.
 It was here that her father first met Earl Mountbatten and through him, The Duke of Edinburgh.
 She often played with the children of The Queen and Duke of Edinburgh although neither Sarah nor her sister has any clear recollections.

 Upon marriage, Sarah was very close to most of the members of the Royal Family.
 She shared a love of horses and country pursuits with Queen Elizabeth II and took up carriage driving which endeared her to the Duke of Edinburgh.
-The Prince of Wales admired her carefree spirit and exuberance.
+The Prince of Wales, now King Charles III, admired her carefree spirit and exuberance.
 However, in the early months and years of her marriage, The Duke of York was often away on naval duties, leaving Sarah to fend for herself in the complex world of ‘The Firm’.
 As an outsider, unaccustomed to life in the royal household, she often stumbled in finding her way.
-Fortunately, she had her friend and sister-in-law, Diana, to help guide her.
-Sarah was loved by the media at the beginning of her marriage, but they soon began to turn on her.
-She was constantly compared to Diana and ridiculed for her fashion sense and her weight – earning the title ‘Duchess of Pork’ by many of the British tabloids.
+Fortunately, she had her friend and sister-in-law Diana to help guide her.
+At the beginning of her marriage, the media loved Sarah but they soon began to turn on her.
+Constantly compared to Diana and ridiculed for her fashion sense and her weight, she was called ‘Duchess of Pork’ by many of the British tabloids.
 For Sarah, it was made more difficult because of the constant absence of her husband.

 Over the next four years, Sarah and Andrew had two daughters: